hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 ## Causal models

-At this stage, we've noted that conditional independencies between variables allow us to construct compatible graphical models.
-Most examples of graphical models for probability distributions
+At this stage, we've noted that conditional independencies between variables under a distribution allow us to classify the Bayesian networks compatible with the distribution, and given a simple algorithmic criterion (d-separation) for looking up independencies of a distribution given a representative Bayesian network.
+Now we can start to talk about causality with a straight face, by introducing graphical causal models.
+We work in the context of a set of **observed variables**, with each variable a function of a subset of the other variables (with random peturbation).

-**Definition:**
+**Definition:** A **causal structure** is a pair $(V, G)$, where $V = \{x_1, ..., x_n\}$ is a set of variables, and $G$ is a DAG with vertex-set $V$.
+Each edge of $G$ represents a functional relationship between vertices.

+The causal structure specifies the underlying functional relationships.
+Given such a structure, a specific choice of functions will be termed a causal model:

+**Definition:** A **causal model** on a causal structure $(V,G)$

 Key idea: we get probabilistic data.
 Humans expect observed indepencies to *have an explanation*: ie to be engendered by a causal graphical model.